 The multinational business currently written by TICL will be renewed by the new company as each policy expires.

 Why did Travelers choose Ireland for its EU business?

 Ireland is the natural choice for our EU insurance company.
 We have been present in the Irish insurance market for more than 20 years and have a well-developed appreciation of the local industry and the sophisticated regulatory environment.
 In addition, we have more than 50 experienced professionals currently based in Ireland who will support the new Irish company.

 Who will regulate the new company?

-The new company will be incorporated in Ireland and operate from Travelers’ current premises in Dublin.
-The company will be authorised and regulated by the Central Bank of Ireland (CBI).
-The new company will, therefore, be able to cover risks located in Ireland and will be able to cover risks located in any EEA member state on a freedom of services basis.
+The new company is incorporated in Ireland and operate from Travelers’ current premises in Dublin.
+The company is authorised and regulated by the Central Bank of Ireland (CBI).
+The new company is, therefore, able to cover risks located in Ireland and will be able to cover risks located in any EEA member state on a freedom of services basis.

 The same teams in Ireland will continue to provide expert underwriting and claims services to our customers and brokers in Ireland.
 All contact details will remain the same.

 If you are a broker, please contact your regular Travelers representative.
 For customer or any other queries, please get in touch with John Abramson, General Counsel, Travelers Europe.